BranchTaken/Hemlock/doc/design/memory.md

 There are several types of incremental work:

 - Process an element in an `unreachable` value stack.
-- Copy a value fromspace->tospace.
+- Copy a value fromspace→tospace.
 - Advance an actor.
 - Advance a generation's space(s).